 Paediatric population (aged ≥ 2 years to less than 18 years)

 The safety of macitentan was evaluated in TOMORROW, a Phase 3 study in paediatric patients with PAH.
 A total of 72 patients aged ≥ 2 years to less than 18 years were randomised and received Opsumit.
-The mean age at enrolment was 10.5 years (range 2.1 years-17.9 years).
-The median duration of treatment in the randomised study was 168.4 weeks (range 12.9 weeks-312.4 weeks) in the Opsumit arm.
+The mean age at enrolment was 10.5 years (range 2.1 years to 17.9 years).
+The median duration of treatment in the randomised study was 168.4 weeks (range 12.9 weeks to 312.4 weeks) in the Opsumit arm.

 Overall, the safety profile in this paediatric population was consistent with that observed in the adult population.
 In addition to the adverse reactions tabulated above, the following paediatric adverse reactions were reported: upper respiratory tract infection (31.9%), rhinitis (8.3%), and gastroenteritis (11.1%).

+An additional 5 Japanese patients (aged ≥2 years to less than 18 years) were treated with macitentan in the open-label Phase 3 study PAH3001.
+The median age at enrolment was 9 years (range 2 years to 13 years).
+The median duration of macitentan treatment in the study was 51.1 weeks (range 50.1 weeks to 52.6 weeks).
+Overall, the safety profile in this paediatric population was consistent with that observed in the TOMORROW study.

 Paediatric population (aged ≥ 1 month to less than 2 years)

-An additional 11 patients, aged ≥ 1 month to less than 2 years old were enroled to receive Opsumit without randomisation, 9 patients from the open-label arm of the TOMORROW study and 2 Japanese patients from the PAH3001 study.
-At enrolment, the age range of the patients from the TOMORROW study was 1.2 years to 1.9 years and the median duration of treatment was 37.1 weeks (range 7.0-72.9 weeks).
-At enrolment, the ages of the 2 patients from PAH3001 were 21 months and 22 months.
+An additional 11 patients, aged ≥ 1 month to less than 2 years old, were enroled to receive Opsumit without randomisation, 9 patients from the open-label arm of the TOMORROW study and 2 Japanese patients from the PAH3001 study.
+At enrolment, the age range of the patients from the TOMORROW study was 1.2 years to 1.9 years and the median duration of treatment was 37.1 weeks (range 7.0 to 72.9 weeks).
+At enrolment, the ages of the 2 patients from PAH3001 were 21 months and 22 months and the duration of treatment was 52.7 weeks and 51.6 weeks, respectively.

-Overall, the safety profile in this paediatric population was consistent with that observed in the adult population and paediatric population aged ≥ 2 years to less than 18 years, however, very limited clinical safety data are available to establish a robust safety conclusion in paediatric population below 2 years.
+Overall, the safety profile in this paediatric population was consistent with that observed in the adult population and paediatric population aged ≥ 2 years to less than 18 years, however, very limited clinical safety data are available to establish a robust safety conclusion in the paediatric population below 2 years.

 The safety of macitentan in children below 2 years of age has not been established (see section 4.2).